Long Beach State athletics: Track & Field

-Long Beach State has a long and storied history in Track & Field, particularly at the international level with 19 former Olympians among the alumni.
-These athletes include five former World Record holders, and six American Record holders.
-The university counts four Olympic medalists and numerous World and American Records produced by these individuals in their careers.
-This success has been most notable in the jumping and throwing events.
+Long Beach State's Track & Field program has produced 19 Olympians, including five former World Record holders and six American Record holders.
+Four alumni have won Olympic medals, primarily in jumping and throwing events.

 In the high jump Dwight Stones, Joni Huntley and John Rambo all won Olympic bronze medals in 1964, 1972, 1976, and 1984, with Stones placing third back-to-back in 1972 and 1976 and a 4th place finish in 1984.
-Among the most accomplished of the university's athletes in any sport, Dwight Stones broke the World Record indoors and outdoors 8 times, the American Record countless times, and appeared on the cover of Sports Illustrated twice-once in a LBSU uniform.
+Among the most accomplished of the university's athletes in any sport, Dwight Stones broke the World Record indoors and outdoors 10 times, the American Record 13 times, and appeared on the cover of Sports Illustrated twice-once in a LBSU uniform.
 Stones is among the most decorated American Track and Field athletes in history, with an astounding 19 USA national titles to his record.
 He later went on to a long career as a Track & Field commentator in network television.
 Joni Huntley competed in the 1976 and 1984 Olympics, winning a bronze medal in 1984 and setting four American Records.
 John Rambo, a standout athlete in both basketball and Track & Field, won a bronze medal in 1964 and established an indoor American Record.
 He also played professional basketball.Pole vaulter Steve Smith competed in the 1972 Olympics, and broke the World Record twice indoors.

 In the throws Kate Schmidt won the Olympic bronze medal in 1972 and 1976 in the javelin, setting a World Record.
 Hammer Thrower Bill Green set three American Records, three American Collegiate Records (three of six on the LBSU field), and placed 5th in the Olympic Games in 1984.
 George Frenn was a two-sport champion, making the 1972 Olympic team in the hammer throw, breaking the World Record multiple times in the indoor weight throw, and holding the World Record for 13 years in the early days of the sport of powerlifting.
 His multi-sport success resulted in a cover photo and feature in Sports Illustrated in 1970.

 Distance runner Francie Larrieu Smith had one of the longest international careers in Track and Field, making five Olympic teams between 1972 and 1992 with a best showing of 5th place in 1988 in the 10,000 meters.
 She set 13 World Records indoors, which included the mile.

 The Track and Field program has won eight Big West Men's Track and Field Championships and three Women's Championships in the last 35 years, and has had 77 All-American athletes, won 32 conference Athlete of the Year awards, and achieved 24 Track and Field Athlete of the Year accolades.